meiguiz/SSDC-Grasp/README.md

 ### Grasp detection

 ---
-Using TF-grasp [code](https://github.com/WangShaoSUN/grasp-transformer) or other methods.
-Use the result of SSNet and DCNet as input rgb and depth, then predict the grasping pose.
+Using TF-grasp [code](https://github.com/WangShaoSUN/grasp-transformer) or other grasp detection methods.
+Use the result of SSNet and DCNet as input rgb and depth, then predict the grasping poses.

 ### Acknowledgement

-Code heavily inspired and modified from https://github.com/Galaxies99/TransCG.
+Code heavily inspired and modified from [code](https://github.com/Galaxies99/TransCG)